-ACMS assigned ieng6 machines that are configured to support graphical GNOME logins via the 'VNC' protocol.
+ACMS has assigned ieng6 machines that are configured to support graphical GNOME logins via the VNC protocol.
 The VNC connection to GNOME may be disconnected and reestablished as desired.
 It allows users to get a terminal and run commands as they were doing it in ACMS Linux labs.
 The following servers are available with Cent OS 6:

 Then, you will need to start a VNCgnome connection to create your user profile:

 |1.
 Download VNC Viewer and install it on your computer.||

 1. Open a Terminal window and connect to the appropriate email server.

 |2.
 Open an SSH client and connect to the appropriate server.

 |3.
 Find the "Tunnels" menu and set the Source Port to 5900 and Destination to localhost:5900.
 Next, under "X11" ensure that X11 Forwarding is enabled.||

 2b.
 Next time you connect to VNCgnome, you'll enter